AnyLogic provides users with the easy mechanism of integrating AnyLogic models with external Java applications.

-Import the package containing the model classes by writing the following line in the very beginning of the class code in your project:
+Import the package containing the model classes by typing the following line in the very beginning of the class code in your project:

-(You can know the model package name in AnyLogic, in
+(You can find the model package name in the Advanced properties section of the

-So, in our particular case you should write:
+So, in this particular case we will type: